 Step 1: Measure The Sink Bowl Layout

-If you have an old sink similar to the one you’re installing, its perimeter can be used as a template for marking the location.
+If your old sink is similar to the new one, you can use its perimeter as a template for marking the spot.
+That saves you a bit of hassle!

 Next, place the new or existing sink upside down on the cabinet within the space between the back and front edge and align it with the previous markings.
 Make sure it is parallel to the backsplash and the back edge and has at least one and a half inches of space between them.